PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

     [Frontier Labs], [2], [1], [0], [1 (FCT)],
     [Individuals], [0], [0], [3], [2 (Imperturbable, Project S1ngularity)],
   ),
-  caption: [AI teams registration flow for the AI vs Humans event], ) <registration-flow> #todoap[for max pretty this can be a sankey diagram]
+  caption: [AI teams registration flow for the AI vs Humans event. #todoap[for max pretty this can be a sankey diagram]], ) <registration-flow>

 //CAI though did better than us. // not sure what this sentence is?